Master of Theology (ThM)

 The Master of Theology is ideal for someone who has been out of school for a few years and who has had some ministry practice but is now ready to come back school to enhance a particular area of interest.
 The program also is popular with students who are preparing for a PhD.

 What are examples of the interest areas ThM students pursue?

 Our students pursue advanced study in Candler's major areas of focus.
 These include Biblical Studies, History and Interpretation of Christianity, Christianity and Culture, and Church and Ministry.

 The Seminar is a four-hour course designed to help students develop reading, writing and critical thinking skills and prepare a major research paper.

-I teach the Seminar, and in the first third we focus on a theme to get students thinking.
-For example, we recently examined liberal theology, where students learn to negotiate traditional theology in contemporary settings.
-This was a big “Aha!” moment for them.
+In the first third, students are given a theme to get them thinking.
+For example, liberal theology, where students learn to negotiate traditional theology in contemporary settings.

 During the second third of the course, students begin developing their individual projects.
 This includes presenting their ideas and writing a thesis statement, bibliography and introduction.